Get started in small-scale organic farming through MOFGA's

 - $600 stipend towards the Farm Beginnings whole-farm and business-planning course.

 - Discount with FEDCO & Organic Growers Supply.

 - Access to the Shared Use Farm Equipment pool

 - Assistance and support for land access and tenure issues through partnerships with Maine Farmland Trust and Land For Good

 - Access to the MOFGA Organic Farmers' Loan Fund

-MOFGA reviews off-site Journeyperson applications twice a year, in Mid-November and late January/Early February.
-We notify successful applicants by early December or early March.
+MOFGA reviews Journeyperson applications twice a year, in Mid-September and late January.
+We notify successful applicants by Mid-October or early March.
 Every 2 years we recruit for our Farmer-in-Residence position, with an application deadline in the fall.
-The next FIR cycle will begin with a fall 2013 application deadline, to start spring 2014.
+Applications for the Farmer(s)-in-Residence position will next be solicited in Fall 2018.

 JPs: October 2, 2017 (for "early admission" candidates) and January 15, 2018